dlab-berkeley/R-Data-Wrangling-Legacy/README.md

 2. Use the file navigator to find the `R-wrang` folder that you downloaded.

-3. Open the `R-wrang.Rproj` by double clicking to open the code in an R project.
+3. Open the `R-Data-Wrangling.Rproj` by double clicking to open the code in an R project.

 4. Open up the file corresponding to the part of the workshop currently in focus.